 - 1. Remove cushions. - 2.
-Lift table, reach underneath, unlatch and fold the leg up under the table top--or remove the table leg(s) if necessary and store between the seats. - 3.
-Raise front portion of table several inches to disengage inserts from the wall supports. - Lower table top to the dinette frame to complete bed base. - Slide seat and back cushion into place over bed base
+Lift table, reach underneath, unlatch and fold the leg up under the table top, or remove the table leg (s) and if necessary, store them between the seats. - 3.
+Raise front portion of table several inches to disengage inserts from the wall supports. - Lower table top to the dinette frame to complete bed base. - 5.
+Slide seat and back cushion into place over bed base.

-OPERATING THE SLIDE OUT ROOM
+OPERATING YOUR SLIDE OUT ROOM

-Extending the Slide Out Room
+Extending Your Slide Out Room